 Joining a fun activity like Karate, Tae Kwon Do or Brazilian Jiu Jitsu classes can help people achieve the better body they are coveting.
 Regular classes mixed with a healthy diet can contribute to getting in better physical shape throughout the upcoming year.

 “If your New Year’s resolution is to lose weight, you will need to follow a plan that includes an exercise schedule and a diet regimen,” said Chris Buttigieg, senior manager of wealth planning strategy at BMO Financial Group.

 People have to be willing to change their lives

 One of the main reasons people don’t exercise on a regular basis is because they feel they are too busy juggling work, children and other responsibilities.
 However, dedication to physical fitness requires commitment, and it’s important that Americans understand that they deserve this time to themselves.
 Parents can even get their whole family involved in martial arts classes to create a fun experience for everyone.

 Here are tips from Master Michael Brown at ATA Leadership Martial Arts :

 Starting out in martial arts classes, setting initial goals is important.
 As training progresses, people should make new goals as they accomplish their previous ones.
 Regardless of why you exercise, having short and long-term goals motivates you to attend every class.

 2. Get someone to join in

-Martial arts can be a great way for parents to bond with their children, for old high school friends to reconnect or to spend time with a significant other.
-It can be more fun to advance in martial arts training with a sidekick.
-Not only can this person or people serve as motivation to continue on, but they can make classes something to look forward to each week.
-Many Americans will make the same New Year’s resolutions as someone they are close to, and if they are trying to stay in shape, martial arts can be a solid option.
+Martial arts can be a great way for people to reconnect.
+It more enjoyable to advance in martial arts training with a sidekick.
+Not only can people serve as motivation to continue on, they can make classes something to anticipate each week.

 3. Set aside time for exercise